gy65896/FVessel/README.md

 5. [Citation](#Citation)

 ## Introduction
 FVessel benchmark dataset is used to evaluate the reliability of AIS and video data fusion algorithms, which mainly contains 26 videos and the corresponding AIS data captured by HIKVISION DS-2DC4423IW-D dome camera and Saiyang AIS9000-08 Class-B AIS receiver on the Wuhan Segment of the Yangtze River.
-Since the Maritime Mobile Service Identity (MMSI) containing in the AIS data reveals the vessel identity, we replaced it with a random number.
+To protect the privacy, the MMSI for each vessel has been replaced with a random number in our dataset.
 As shown in Figure 1, these videos were captured under many locations (e.g., bridge region and riverside) and various weather conditions (e.g., sunny, cloudy, and low-light).

 ![Figure04_FVessel](https://user-images.githubusercontent.com/48637474/210925024-15dcbcbe-717b-47b6-ad4b-377d71141380.jpg)
 **Figure 1.
 Some samples of the FVessel dataset, which contains massive images and videos captured on the bridge region and riverside under the sunny, cloudy, and low-light conditions.**